ThinkBright1412914/ATM-Application/README.md

 Use visual studio to run a C# ATM Console Application.

-In this application, i have added certain features Logging in,
+In this application, i have added certain features such as Logging in,
 Checking account balance,
 Deposit money,